BluuChipp/Conduct-a-security-audit/README.md

+# Manage Security Risks

 # Conduct a security audit

-# Project Objective
 The scope of this audit is defined the entire security program at Botium Toys.

 Assess assets and complete the controls and compliance checklist to